 Acrylic: Acrylic is meant to be an imitation to wool that holds up to wear, wrinkles, dirt, and fading.
 High-quality acrylics are great for kids and pets as they hold up to a good amount of wear.

 Cotton: Cotton is a natural fiber that's great for standing up to wear, fading, and pilling.
 However, it's prone to staining and wrinkling -- just like with cotton clothing.
 If you like the look of cotton but want something more durable, look for a cotton blend with other fibers that will make it more resistant.
 For example, damask cotton weaves are best for formal spaces while canvas weaves such as duck and sailcloth are better for casual spaces.
-We love the light and refreshing look of our Nantucket Stripe Collection.
+We love the light and refreshing look of our Nantucket stripe accent chair.

 Leather: A tough and durable material, leather can be vacuumed and wiped down with a damp cloth as needed.
 Just make sure you use a leather conditioner or saddle soap.
 Depending on the type of leather, this material can be good for kids.
 We say depending, because some true leathers scratch easily as part of their character.
 So if you have furry friends, they can easily scratch the leather with their paws.